ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 Surprisingly a huge number of devices run embedded Linux/Unix.
 I'm not talking about the standard devices I mentioned before.
 But devices you would never expect like music players, fridges, cars, coffee machines and drones.
 Many of these make use of open source software/drivers with additional proprietary components.

-Over the last few months I purchased a selection of Espressif based IoT devices from the Amazon of China: Taobao.com for experimentation, research and potential use in coding Dojos or teaching.
+Over the last few months I purchased a selection of Espressif based IoT devices from the Amazon of China: [Taobao.com](taobao.com) for experimentation, research and potential use in coding Dojos or teaching.
 Below is an example of one of the [ESP32 devices](http://www.nodemcu.com/index_en.html).
-Google translate might help a bit to purchase these but if you wish you can also purchase these off the well known Aliexpress.com but the selection is more limited and not up to date.
+Google translate might help a bit to purchase these but if you wish you can also purchase these off the well known [Aliexpress.com](aliexpress.com) but the selection is more limited and not up to date.

 ![Example Taobao device](https://raw.githubusercontent.com/BenEdridge/blog-usa/master/images/2018/07/taobao_esp8266.png)

-Yes you read that right. **16 Chinese Yuan!**  That is about 2 USD!
+Yes you read that right. **16 Chinese Yuan!**  That is about 2 USD.
 A more powerful ESP32 board with OLED and onboard USB TTL ends up being about 8 USD.
-Espressif has huge support and there is no lack of software, blog posts or research.
+Espressif has huge support and there is no lack of software, blog posts and research.
 The perfect experimentation platform for IoT, so lets dig right in!

 # Generic IoT setup

-Firstly, I needed to have some means of connecting to the device to upload firmware.
-This requires the usual download of drivers, unload/load of kernel modules, permissions and debugging of USB/serial access.
-This is not the focus of this blog post but I have a few resources in the final section for device setup.
+Firstly, I needed to have some way of connecting to the device.
+This required the usual download of drivers, unloading/loading of kernel modules and debugging of serial access.
+This is not the focus of post but I have a few resources in the final section if you need some tips.

-From my experimentation I've compiled a generalised setup that may differ slightly depending on the actual device used but this is typically what you will be following with any of the sample projects provided by AWS, MongooseOS or MicroPython.
+From my experimentation I've compiled a generic setup that may differ slightly depending device will typically be what you follow with any of the sample projects provided by AWS, MongooseOS or MicroPython.

-## Steps:
+## Generic Steps:

 1. Download software (RTOS, Greengrass, MongooseOS, MicroPython)
-2. Configure Toolchain/IDE to work with the device
+2. Configure Toolchain/IDE to for the device
-3. Configure project/code with AWS settings and WiFi settings for connectivity
+3. Configure project/code with AWS and WiFi settings for connectivity
-4. Configure IoT credentials/IAM (keys for TLS mutual authentication) on both the device and AWS
+4. Configure IoT credentials/IAM roles (keys for TLS mutual authentication) on both the device and AWS
 5. Install the firmware on the device

-## As in the part one blog post our final goal will be similar to the diagram below:
+## From the part one blog post our final goal will be similar to the diagram below:

 ![Overview of the idealised IoT POC infrastructure](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/07/aws_iot_idealised_poc.png)

 # Choices to make
-As in part one I discussed the potential software solutions for IoT devices.
-Lets recap!
-We have both AWS options and 3rd party options including:
+In part one I discussed the potential software solutions for IoT devices.
+Lets recap; We have both AWS options and 3rd party options including:

 - [Greengrass Software](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html)
 - [AWS FreeRTOS](https://github.com/aws/amazon-freertos)
 - [MicroPython](https://micropython.org/)
 - [MongooseOS](https://mongoose-os.com)

 We need to come up with a suitable solution using these technologies.
-In the sections I will be going through each solution and discussing it's viability.
+In the following sections I will be going through each option and discussing my findings.

-#
-#
-#

 # Greengrass - The core

 Initially, I decided to install the Greengrass software on the Raspberry Pi Zero.
-The following links are available on AWS providing the [Greengrass documentation](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html) for the setup on the RPI, EC2, Nvidia Jetson and a generic Unix setup.
+The following links are available on AWS providing the [Greengrass documentation](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html) for the setup on the RPI, EC2, Nvidia Jetson and generic Unix setup.

-## Notes about Greengrass setup on RPI
+## Notes about Greengrass setup

 - Requires the specific `2017-03-02-raspbian-jessie.zip` image
-- Kernel update suggested (This might have something to do Greengrass Lambda and OTA features)
+- Kernel update suggested (Might have something to do Greengrass Lambda and OTA features)
 - Built in dependency checker
 - Manual setup of a Greengrass group using "Easy Group creation" in the AWS console.
 This does a number of steps behind the scenes including creation of certificates/keys, roles, policies and definitions
     - Security resources including the cert, private key, public key and `config.json` must be downloaded after creation **(they will not be available again)**.
-- The Security resources and the Greengrass software tar.gz files need to be manually transferred to the RPI using `scp`, USB or some other form of transfer.
+- The Security resources and the Greengrass software tar.gz files need to be manually transferred to the RPI using `scp`, USB or another means
-- A Symantec CA cert should be downloaded to the RPI and is required for connecting AWS IoT with TLS
+- A Symantec CA cert should be downloaded to the RPI and is required to connect to AWS IoT with TLS

+Download and store the security resources as below:

 ![Greengrass Group Creation](https://raw.githubusercontent.com/BenEdridge/blog-usa/master/images/2018/07/aws_iot_group_creation.png)

-Even though I failed to run the `greengrassd` daemon on the RPI I decided I would setup Greengrass one EC2.
-Once this is done, I should be able to run the `greengrassd` daemon on the local device.
-After that we can start experimenting with device [discovery](https://your-aws-endpoint/greengrass/discover/thing/thing-name) and Lambda functions.
+Even though I failed to run the `greengrassd` daemon on the RPI I decided I would setup Greengrass on EC2 instead.
+Once this was complete, I should be able to run the `greengrassd` daemon and start experimenting with the array of Greenrass features including device [discovery](https://your-aws-endpoint/greengrass/discover/thing/thing-name) and Lambda functions.

 ## The Grass isn't always Greener

-The setup for Greengrass is quite extended and I would have expected an easier setup overall.
-To get a running device is quite simple but to get the whole end-end setup including Lambda functions there are over 5 pages of AWS docs.
-Ideally AWS should provide some kind of package or even a custom image to be downloaded and flashed based on the setup.
-A S3 bucket generated with a temporary link to software and certificates could be beneficial.
-For example: The public key, Greengrass software and config.json are not required to to be secure so do not necessarily need to be securely loaded to the device by hand with `scp`.
+The setup for Greengrass is quite extended and I would have expected a slightly easier setup overall.
+To get a running device it is quite simple but to get the whole end-end setup including Lambda functions there are over 5 pages of AWS documentation a number of intricacies.

+Ideally AWS should provide a packaged version or even a custom image to be downloaded and flashed based on the setup.
+Potentially this could be generated and stored in an S3 bucket with a temporary link.
+It is important to note that the public key, Greengrass software and config.json are not required to to be secure so do not necessarily need to be securely loaded to the device by hand with `scp`.

-I have decided to leave the Greengrass setup out of proof of concept due to it's complexity in setup and the density of this blog post.
-Greengrass is full of intricacies and deserves a blog post on it's own!
+I have decided to leave the Greengrass setup out of proof of concept due to it's complexity in setup, similarity to standard IoT devices and current density of this blog post.
+Greengrass is full of features and deserves a blog post on it's own!

 # AWS FreeRTOS - Getting Low-level

- There wasn't actually much information provided about AWS FreeRTOS but I wanted to figure out and understand what I could do with it.
-Starting from FreeRTOS [prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) I started working through the example with an ESP32 device.
-I won't delve to deep into specifics with RTOS as I mentioned in first post that my main focus in on higher level applications.
+There was not actually much information provided about AWS FreeRTOS but I wanted understand what I could do with it.
+Starting from the AWS FreeRTOS [prerequisites](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-prereqs.html) I worked through the example with an ESP32 device.
+The [ESP32-DevKitC] (https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html) has a more streamlined setup compared to other devices but does not support OTA, lightweight IP, SMP and BLE.

-Just as we setup Greengrass before, FreeRTOS also follows a very similar setup I outlined at the start of this post.
-The device representation on AWS is not so different from a Greengrass device.
-The ESP32-devkit has a more streamlined setup compared to other devices but does not support OTA, lightweight IP, SMP and BLE.
+Just as we setup Greengrass before, AWS FreeRTOS follows a very similar "generic setup" that I outlined at the start of this post.
+The device IoT Thing representation is not so different from a Greengrass device.

 Once flashing RTOS and installing it we should get output similar to the following if we run the MQTT echo example.